hashgraph/hedera-nft-auction-demo/README.md

 docker-compose up
 ```

+_Note: you may need to `sudo` these commands depending on your environment`

 you may now navigate to [http://localhost:8080](http://localhost:8080) to verify the UI is up and running, it should indicate no auctions are currently setup.

 #### Create a sample auction